kkruel8100/cancer_imaging_ai/README.md

 Pickle files were loaded to AWS S3 storage. "dataset_load.ipynb" file loads the pickle files from AWS.
 It then saves the files into local.

 <b>Note: .env file is required to access AWS.
-To save costs, the files are saved into local folder for developer use.<b>
+To save costs, the files are saved into local folder for developer use.
+This file only needs to be ran once to create local files.<b>

 ##### Step 3: